 Broodiness

 It is perfectly natural for heritage hens to go broody.
 It is in their genes!
 The heavy breeds are more inclined to do so than the light breeds.
-Pekin bantams and silkies are renowned for making great sitters and excellent mothers.
+Bantams and silkies are renowned for making great sitters and excellent mothers.
 If you have discovered a broody in your nest box there are two options available to you.

 Raising The Next Generation 🐣🐣🐣